boalyyance/cloud-security-portfolio/projects/risk-assessment/README.md

 The IT manager initiated an internal audit to better secure the company's infrastructure, identify potential risks, threats, and vulnerabilities, and ensure compliance with regulations for processing online payments and conducting business in the European Union (EU).

-This project simulates that internal security audit, evaluating existing security controls, identifying risks and compliance gaps, and proposing recommendations based on the NIST Cybersecurity Framework (CSF).
-It demonstrates practical skills in risk analysis, security control evaluation, documentation, and compliance review.
+This project simulates an internal security audit for Botium Toys by evaluating existing security controls, identifying risks and compliance gaps, and proposing recommendations based on the NIST Cybersecurity Framework (CSF).

 ## Objective
 To evaluate existing IT controls, identify gaps and vulnerabilities, and provide actionable recommendations to improve Botium Toys' security posture while supporting compliance with NIST CSF and relevant regulations.